 Things get a little bit more complicated if the tyre in question has been re-treaded (a process which effectively creates a new tyre from the old one, with a new depth).
 It’s EU legislation that governs this, but these rules are likely to still be with us even after we’ve Brexited (assuming that Brexit happens).
 You should find BS AU 144b, c, d, or e written along the edge of the tyre.

 We’ve already mentioned the annual fatalities that come about as a result of unsafe tyres.
 But it’s also worth thinking about the legal penalties you might be faced with.
 You’re looking at £2,500 fine and three points per tyre.
 So, if all four of your tyres are found to be faulty, you’ll get twelve points, a £10,000 fine, and lose your ability to drive.
 For most of the people reading this, this spells the end of a career, and may have even more serious knock-on consequences.

 But even if you manage to evade such a fine, you’re still going to have to contend with the prospect of an imminent replacement.
 Tyres which have been badly treated are unlikely to last very long – and so you’ll end up spending far more money than you’re saving.
-Better to bite the bullet and look for something that’s legal than to try to cut corners and end up paying for it in a few weeks’ time.
+Better to bite the bullet and look for new tyres that are legal than to try to cut corners and end up paying for it in a few weeks’ time.